LightMem: Lightweight and Efficient Memory-Augmented Generation: experiments

 \textbf{Metrics.} We evaluate these methods using both effectiveness and efficiency metrics.
 For effectiveness, we report \textbf{Accuracy (ACC)}, defined as the proportion of correctly answered questions.
-Following prior work, evaluation is conducted with \emph{GPT-4o-mini} as an LLM judge, guided by a detailed evaluation prompt (see Appendix~\ref{prompts:LLM-as-Judge}).
-For efficiency, we focus on tracking the computational costs of LLM invocations, all averaged across the entire dataset.
-We define two key operations of memory management: the \textbf{Summary} process as memory distillation and summarization operations, and the \textbf{Update} process as memory consolidation or deletion operations.
-For both processes, we report the token consumption from LLM calls, including input tokens, output tokens, and total token usage (in thousands).
-Additionally, we track \textbf{API Calls} counting the total number of LLM invocations, and \textbf{Runtime} recording the execution time in seconds.
-Our focus is on the overhead of the aforementioned processes.
-The costs associated with subsequent retrieval and QA are not specifically analyzed, due to their minimal and comparable token/time overhead.
+The evaluation is conducted with \emph{GPT-4o-mini} as an LLM judge, guided by a detailed evaluation prompt (see Appendix~\ref{prompts:LLM-as-Judge}).
+For efficiency, we focus on tracking the computational costs of the LLM invocations in memory bank construction stage (see Section~\ref{main_text_preliminary}), all averaged across the entire dataset, as it is the one tied to the design and implementation differences of memory systems.
+The retrieval and usage stage is not our focus, because for fair comparison, The $f_{\text{retrieve}}()$, $f_{\text{chat}}()$ and number of retrieved entries are same among all methods.
+As a result, their costs exhibit only minor differences, and this stage is largely orthogonal to the design of memory systems, as shown in the table.
+Within the memory bank construction stage, only the two sub-processes \textbf{Summary} and \textbf{Update} involve the use of LLMs, $f_{\text{sum/extract}}()$ and $f_{\text{update}}()$.
+So for both processes, we report the token consumption from LLM calls, including input tokens, output tokens, and total token usage (in thousands).
+Additionally, we track \textbf{API Calls} counting the total number of LLM invocations, and \textbf{Runtime} recording the overall execution time for memory bank construction stage.